Hotpoint & Indesit gas cooker safety notice

 Gas leak risk with some Bosch and Neff gas hobs

-A safety notice has been issued for certain Bosch and Neff built-in gas hobs.
-A potential fault with the gas connector means gas can escape in an uncontrolled manner, creating a risk of explosion in extremely rare cases.
-If you have one of the affected models, stop using the hob immediately and turn off the gas supply.
+A safety notice has been issued for specific Bosch and Neff built-in gas hobs.
+A potential fault with the installed gas connector means that, in extremely rare cases, gas can escape in an uncontrolled manner – creating a risk of explosion.
+Whitegoods Help recommends that anyone with an affected model stops using the hob immediately, isolates the gas supply, and arranges the free repair through BSH (the parent company of Bosch and Neff).

 | Brand | Model number | Production period |